YinHK-gameDev/unity-learn/ai/UnityEngine.AIModule/Navigation and Pathfinding/README.md

 Building a `NavMesh` for your scene can be done in 4 quick steps:

 -   **Select** scene geometry that should affect the navigation – walkable surfaces and obstacles.
+(After you selected the scene geometry for baking NavMesh, you can see the object you selected in Object tab in Navigation window)_
 -   **Check Navigation Static** on to include selected objects in the NavMesh baking process.
 -   **Adjust** the bake settings to match your agent size.
     -   _Agent Radius_ defines how close the agent center can get to a wall or a ledge.